Trans Students, Staff, and Faculty Deserve Safety and Support

 The April 3 email includes instructions that vary from mindfulness (“Ground yourself with calming activities (e.g., focused breathing)”), to empty moralizing (“Take the high road”) to downright re-traumatizing (“Don’t take anything personally”).
 Although the list of body cues that one is triggered is a helpful resource, it ironically highlights that such events have the power to elicit the body’s survival fear response.
+When crisis hits our campus, students are always encouraged to go to CAPS.
 The administration’s encouragement to consult CAPS is preposterous, when the department is actively underfunded and under-resourced.
-For years we have fallen short of the mandated counselor-to-student ratio, and for the past year the SAFE place (our only crisis service for students who have experienced sexual or domestic violence, which trans people are more likely to experience) has been unstaffed.
+For years we have fallen short of the recommended counselor-to-student ratio, and for the past year the SAFE Place our only survivor advocate position for students who have experienced sexual or domestic violence, which trans people are more likely to experience) has been unstaffed.
 This is an embarrassing misuse of funds, which are historically allotted to administrative bloat and increasing the campus police force, neither of which actively support student health or well-being.

 Finally, we assert that the university administration has the same right to freedom of expression that it so desires to protect for these anti-trans activists.
 The administration could have just as easily written to affirm freedom of expression and also exercise its own in service of trans students, staff and faculty.
 Instead, the email puts this burden of violence (again, a threat to one’s personhood is always a threat of violence) on students as individuals.
 In doing so they absolve themselves of responsibility to protect, support and affirm all students’ health and safety, and in this moment, the health and safety of those explicitly targeted – trans students, staff and faculty.